Unboxed-Software/solana-course/content/solana-nft.md

  - `noMutable` indicates whether the NFTs' metadata is mutable or not after minting.
 If set to false, the metadata can later be updated.
 If set to true, the metadata cannot be updated later and the setting cannot be reset to false.

+You can read more about Candy Machine configurations [here](https://docs.metaplex.com/candy-machine-v2/configuration).

+### Upload a candy machine

 Once the assets for a collection and the candy machine configuration file are prepared, the next step is to create the candy machine.
 This is done using the `upload` command from the Candy Machine CLI.
 The `upload` command does two things:
 1. Uploads the asset files to the specified storage type and creates a `.cache` file
 2. Creates an on-chain account referred to as a Candy Machine that temporarily stores the links to the uploaded collection and correspond to the `.cache` file.
 The on-chain Candy Machine account is then used to distribute the collection once minting goes live.

 After running the `upload` command, it is best practice to also run the `verify_upload` command.
 This command will check that each entry in the `.cache` file matches the on-chain Candy Machine account.
 If any of the URI entries do not match the information stored on on-chain, you will need to re-run the upload command.

-Once the upload has been successfully verified, the Candy Machine is ready to mint tokens.
-The Candy Machine configuration settings will how tokens are minted.
-Minting is often done through a frontend UI and separated between whitelist and public minting.

-Note that the data stored on the Candy Machine account is only used to manage the distribution of the collection.
-Once a Candy Machine is fully minted, the data stored is no longer useful and the rent for the account can be fully recovered using the `withdraw` command.
-The `withdraw` command must be executed with the `keypair` that created the Candy Machine.
+### Sign the NFT Collection

 The final step in creating an NFT collection is for the creator to sign the NFTs and verify themselves as the creator.
-It is important for a creator to sign the collection to prevent fraudulent collections.
+It's important for a creator to sign the collection to prevent fraudulent collections.
 Since the creator field of a collection can specify any address, signing an NFT proves that the creator specified in the creator field also verified that the NFT was actually created by them.

+You can sign a collection using the Candy Machine v2 CLI `sign_all` command.

+## Mint Process

+Once the upload has been successfully verified, the candy machine is ready to mint tokens.
+The candy machine configuration settings will determine how tokens are minted.
+Minting is often done through a frontend UI and split between whitelist and public minting.

+For testing, you can mint a token directly from the Candy Machine v2 CLI using the `mint_one_token` command.

+### Mint using the Candy Machine UI
+>>>>>PUT SOME STUFF HERE

+### Mint using Captcha
+>>>>>PUT SOME STUFF HERE

+### Allow whitelisted mints
+>>>>>PUT SOME STUFF HERE

+## Withdraw candy machine rent

+Once a candy machine is fully minted, the data stored in the candy machine account is no longer relevant.
+At that point, the account can be close and the rent for the account recovered using the `withdraw` command.
+The `withdraw` command must be executed with the keypair that created the Candy Machine.

 # Demo